-- (a) Upon presentation of Commission credentials, Staff authorized by the Chief are authorized to enter upon, to inspect, and to examine, at reasonable times, an operator's records, pipeline facility, or, upon request of the OPS, interstate pipeline to determine compliance with 49 U.S.C. § § 60101 et seq., with these rules, with Commission orders, or with orders issued pursuant to these rules.
-[Eff.
-11/30/2008] - (b) Staff may require testing of an operator's pipeline.
-Staff shall make every effort to negotiate with the operator of the pipeline a mutually-acceptable testing plan before performing such tests.
-[Eff.
-11/30/2008] - (c) If information is needed, the Chief may send the operator a request for specific information to be answered within 45 days after receipt of the request. - (d) When information obtained from an inspection, testing, a request for specific information, or other sources indicates that enforcement action is warranted, the Chief may do one of the following: - (I) Serve on the operator a Warning Letter pursuant to rule 4933 or a Notice of Probable Violation pursuant to rule 4934. - (II) File a formal complaint with the Commission requesting a Hazardous Facilities Order pursuant to rule 4940.
+- (a) As authorized by the Chief, Staff may enter upon, to inspect, and to examine, at reasonable times, an operator's right of way or easement, new and existing piping, valves, and other above ground appurtenances attached to pipes, or, upon request of the OPS, an interstate pipeline to determine compliance with 49 U.S.C. § § 60101 et seq., with these rules, with Commission orders, or with orders issued pursuant to these rules.
+If requested, Staff shall present Commission credentials at the time of the inspection. - (b) Staff may require testing of an operator's pipeline.
+Staff shall make every effort to negotiate with the operator of the pipeline a mutually-acceptable testing plan before performing such tests. - (c) If information is needed, the Chief may send the operator a request for specific information to be answered within 45 days after receipt of the request. - (d) When information obtained from an inspection, testing, a request for specific information, or other sources indicates that enforcement action is warranted, the Chief may do one of the following: - (I) Serve on the operator a Warning Letter pursuant to rule 4933 or a Notice of Probable Violation pursuant to rule 4934. - (II) File a formal complaint with the Commission requesting a Hazardous Facilities Order pursuant to rule 4940.